The mississippi delegation

 district 2 - U.S. Rep. bennie thompson (d)

 Congressman Bennie Thompson is Dean of the Mississippi delegation having served since 1993 when he won a special election.
-This is his fifteenth full term in the House.
+This is his sixteenth full term in the House.
 Thompson’s district covers western Mississippi.
-Congressman Thompson serves on the Homeland Security Committee and graduated from Tougaloo College with a Bachelor’s degree and earned a Master’s degree from Jackson State University.
+Congressman Thompson is the ranking member on the Homeland Security Committee and graduated from Tougaloo College with a Bachelor’s degree and earned a Master’s degree from Jackson State University.
 He is married and the father of one.

 Thomas Take: Safe Bet Democrat